UbiquityRobotics/learn/doing_more/fiducials.md

 is done by using the robot's camera.
 The characteristics of the images of the fiducial markers enable the robot to compute its location.

 ![Fiducial Markers](two_fiducials.png)

+## Detection And Processing Basics

+In our launch files we will have a node to detect Aruco fiducials from the camera images.
+The output of this ```aruco_detect``` node goes to two topics where one topic give the verticies of each detected fiducial and another topic publishes the transforms of each fiducial relative to the camera itself.

+You may want to take a look at the [Aruco Detect Wiki](http://wiki.ros.org/aruco_detect) if you are curious about detection of fiducials for other nodes you may want to form to do other things besides navigation.

+We have other nodes that subscribe to the aruco_detect topics to then do the math to sort out where each fiducial is relative to the robot itself using 3D math and form the map or use the map to navigate.

 ## Print Some Fiducials